 Some ways that you might do this include:

 - A page on the website wholly dedicated to the area of practice that the facility specializes in.
 Is it a budget dental office?
 A clinic for sexually transmitted diseases?
-Whatever it is, be sure that it’s made very clear to users who are looking for this kind of treatment.
+Whatever it is, be sure that it’s made very clear to users looking for this kind of treatment.

 - Certifications, licenses, awards won, and anything related.
-It’s always reassuring that you’re trusting your health to somebody who has a clear understanding of their area practice.
+It’s always reassuring that you’re trusting your health to somebody who has a clear understanding of their area of practice.
 Listing all the ways that the doctor/nurse/professionals have gone above and beyond is excellent for nervous clients.